bitrise-steplib/steps-expo-detach/README.md

 # Expo Eject

-Using the The Expo Development CLI to Creates Xcode and Android Studio projects for your app.
+Use the Expo Development CLI to create Xcode and Android Studio projects for your app.

 ## How to use this Step